twyeld/DST-chopperRescue/README.md

 This is an early pre-release example of a DST project that was developed to demonstrate visualisation as a service.

-It was built to demonstrate extensibility of docker with an xpra VC x-window on multiple machines.
+It was built to demonstrate extensibility of docker with an xpra VNC x-window on multiple machines.

 It shows performance of FPS is dependent on platform.